- Building Use Policies, Procedures and Forms

 Initial testing took place in 2016 when New York state became the first in the nation to require schools to test water for lead.
 The most recent requirement is for districts to collect water samples between Jan.
 1, 2020, and June 30, 2021.

 The law requires school districts to sample all water outlets currently or potentially used for drinking or cooking purposes in buildings that may be occupied by students and to submit those samples to a state approved lab for analysis.
 The state established an action level of 15 micrograms of lead per liter, typically referred to as “parts per billion (ppb).”

 If a sample from a water outlet exceeds this level, schools must take steps to prevent the use of the outlet for drinking or cooking purposes until it is remediated and follow-up testing confirms it is no longer above the action level.

-The following information summarizes the results of F-M’s water testing before and after the state law went into effect.
+The following information summarizes the results of F-M’s water testing and its remediation plans.